 |Replication job ID||VM which will be migrated to cloud (e.g. VM with ip 10.140.0.45)|

 After completing the previous steps, a user is able to view and launch the migrated AMI in below console:

 i.)
 AWS -> Migration -> Server Migration Service

 ii.)
 AWS -> Compute -> EC2 -> Launch Instance

-Please confirm the migrated AMI is ready on AWS console.
+Please confirm that the migrated AMI is ready on AWS console.
 This document will describe how to integrate the migrated AMI with IPMotion feature in 3.2.2 Step b.